nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/bids_conversion.md

 ```

 See the API reference for {class}`nipoppy.workflows.BidsConversionRunner` for more information on optional arguments (they correspond to the ones for the [CLI](<project:../cli_reference/reorg.md>)).

+## Next steps

+Now that the imaging data is in BIDS, it is time to [run image processing pipelines](processing.md) on it!